sciganec/subit-engineering/README.md

 # SUBIT — Semantic Engineering

 SUBIT is a discrete semantic coordinate system for constructing, analyzing, and engineering meaning.
-It defines 64 semantic elements, 8 valence trigrams, 3 bigrams of subjectivity, and a crystalline topology that allows any semantic act to be expressed as a precise, formalized state.
+It defines 64 semantic elements formed by the interaction of inner valences (tensions) and outer valences (colors), supported by binary and bigram subjectivity coordinates.
+This crystalline structure enables meaning to be treated as a formal, engineerable domain.

-Semantic Engineering is the discipline that uses SUBIT as its core for designing semantic spaces, modeling subjectivity, defining operational mechanics, and building systems that treat meaning as a structured, engineerable domain.
+Semantic Engineering is the discipline built on SUBIT.
+It provides the methods and structures for designing semantic systems, modeling subjectivity, defining operational mechanics, and building meaning‑aware architectures.

 ---

 ## Purpose

-SUBIT provides:
+SUBIT establishes:

-- a discrete map of semantic space
-- a universal set of 64 semantic elements
+- a discrete semantic lattice of 64 elements
-- 8 valence operations (trigrams)
+- inner valences (tensions) that define internal semantic force
+- outer valences (colors) that define external semantic expression
+- binary addressing for subjectivity
-- 3 bigrams of subjectivity (WHO / WHERE / WHEN)
+- bigram coordinates for WHO / WHERE / WHEN
-- binary and trigram addressing
-- a crystalline structure for semantic engineering
+- a crystalline topology for semantic engineering

-The system applies to AI modeling, knowledge graphs, UX semantics, cognitive interfaces, narrative systems, and any domain where meaning must be formalized.
+The system applies to AI, knowledge representation, UX semantics, cognitive interfaces, and any domain requiring structured meaning.

 ---

-## SUBIT Axiom

-Any semantic act can be described as:

-**element (64) × valence (8) × subjectivity (3 bigrams)**

-This creates a discrete space of 64 positions, each with:

-- inner valence
-- outer valence
-- binary address
-- bigram address
-- trigram (valence + color) code
+## Inner Valence (Tension)

+Inner valence encodes the internal semantic force that drives an element’s operation.

+- **S — Source tension**
+- **V — Vector tension**
+- **F — Field tension**
+- **M — Form tension**
+- **T — Turn tension**
+- **C — Compression tension**
+- **D — Disintegration tension**
+- **N — Null tension**

+Inner valence defines what the element *does* internally.

 ---

-## System Structure

-### SUBIT‑3 (bigrams)
-- WHO: ME / YOU / WE / THEY
-- WHERE: EAST / SOUTH / WEST / NORTH
-- WHEN: SPRING / SUMMER / AUTUMN / WINTER

-### SUBIT‑8 (valence trigrams)
-S, V, F, M, T, C, D, N
-Each valence corresponds to a canonical color.

-### SUBIT‑64 (semantic elements)
-64 archetypes, each defined by an inner→outer valence pair.
+## Outer Valence (Color)

+Outer valence encodes the external semantic expression of the element.
+Each color is represented by a two‑letter code.

+- **Bl — Blue**
+- **Gr — Green**
+- **Lm — Lime**
+- **Yl — Yellow**
+- **Or — Orange**
+- **Rd — Red**
+- **Bg — Burgundy**
+- **Pu — Purple**

+Outer valence defines how the element *appears* externally.

 ---

+## SUBIT‑64 Semantic Elements

+Each element is a combination of:

+- inner tension (S, V, F, M, T, C, D, N)
+- outer color (Bl, Gr, Lm, Yl, Or, Rd, Bg, Pu)

+Example formats:

+- **SBl** — Source tension → Blue color
+- **MOr** — Form tension → Orange color
+- **DPu** — Disintegration tension → Purple color

+These 64 combinations form the semantic periodic table.

+---

+## Subjectivity Coordinates (SUBIT‑3)

+Every semantic act is situated within three binary bigrams:

+- **WHO**: ME / YOU / WE / THEY
+- **WHERE**: EAST / SOUTH / WEST / NORTH
+- **WHEN**: SPRING / SUMMER / AUTUMN / WINTER

+Each bigram is encoded as a 2‑bit pair, forming a 6‑bit binary address.

+---

-## Addressing
+## Binary Addressing

-### Binary (6‑bit)
+The 6‑bit address is structured as:

 - bits 1–2: WHO
 - bits 3–4: WHERE
 - bits 5–6: WHEN

-### Bigram
-Each bit pair decodes into a subjectivity, spatial, and temporal mode.

-### Trigram
-Valence defines the operational mode and its color.
+This creates 64 subjectivity states, each combinable with any valence pair.

 ---

-## Periodic Table
+## The SUBIT Crystal

-SUBIT‑64 is organized as an 8×8 table:
+The SUBIT Crystal is an 8×8 lattice:

-- rows = inner valences
+- rows = inner valences (tensions)
-- columns = outer valences
+- columns = outer valences (colors)
 - each cell = one semantic element

+This crystalline topology provides:

+- symmetry
+- orthogonality
+- locality
+- color topology
+- navigable semantic geometry

-This functions as a semantic analogue of the chemical periodic table.
+It functions as the semantic analogue of a periodic table.

 ---

+## Semantic Engineering

+Semantic Engineering is the engineering of meaning‑structures.
+It includes:

+- ontological design
+- content architecture
+- semantic chemistry
+- subjectivity topology
+- contextual operational mechanics

+SUBIT is the crystalline core of this discipline.

+---

 ## Repository Structure

-- `docs/overview/` — concepts, axiom, crystal
+- `docs/overview/` — introduction, axiom, crystal
-- `docs/system/` — formal specification of SUBIT‑3, SUBIT‑8, SUBIT‑64
+- `docs/system/` — SUBIT‑3, SUBIT‑8, SUBIT‑64 specifications
 - `docs/tables/` — periodic tables, codes, addressing
 - `docs/elements/` — descriptions of all 64 elements
 - `docs/theory/` — semantic mechanics, dynamics, topology
 - `docs/applications/` — AI, UX, knowledge systems
-- `data/` — JSON representations of SUBIT
+- `data/` — JSON representations
 - `diagrams/` — visual schematics
-- `tools/` — utilities for working with SUBIT
+- `tools/` — utilities for SUBIT

----

-## Semantic Engineering

-Semantic Engineering is the engineering of meaning‑structures, including:

-- ontological design
-- content architecture
-- semantic chemistry
-- subjectivity topology
-- contextual operational modes

-SUBIT is its crystalline core.

 ---